-ACTION: Notice of an application under section 6(c) of the Investment Company Act of 1940 ("Act") for an exemption from section 19(b) of the Act and rule 19b-1 under the Act.
+ACTION: Notice of application under section 6(c) of the Investment Company Act of 1940 ("Act") for an exemption from section 19(b) of the Act and rule 19b-1 under the Act.

-APPLICANTS: H&Q Healthcare Investors ("HQH"), H&Q Life Sciences Investors ("HQL"), Tekla Healthcare Opportunities Fund (the "New Fund") and Tekla Capital Management, LLC ("TCM").
-SUMMARY: Summary of Application: Applicants request an order to permit certain registered closed-end investment companies to make periodic distributions of long-term capital gains with respect to their outstanding common stock as frequently as twelve times in any one taxable year, and as frequently as distributions are specified by or in accordance with the terms of any outstanding preferred stock that such investment companies may issue.
-The requested order would supersede a prior order ("Prior Order").
+Summary of Application: Applicants request an order to permit a registered closed-end investment company to make periodic distributions of long-term capital gains with respect to its outstanding common stock as frequently as twelve times in any one taxable year, and as frequently as distributions are specified by or in accordance with the terms of any outstanding preferred stock that such investment company may issue.